laurmaedje/laurmaedje.github.io/posts/comemo.md

 ---
-title: Writing An Incremental Typesetting Engine
+title: What If LaTeX Had Instant Preview?
 date: 2022-10-15
 description:
-  A post about comemo, a new Rust library for incremental compilation.
+  A post about how incremental compilation works in the modern LaTeX alternative Typst.
-  In comparison to existing incrementality tools for Rust, comemo is very simple and natural to integrate into a project.
 ---

-In my last blog post, I shared how hyphenation works in the LaTeX alternative [Typst] I'm working on.
-Subsequently, there was a lot of interest in Typst on [Reddit][reddit] and [Hacker News][hn], which was very exciting to see!
-While a blog post about Typst itself is definitely coming, for now I want to discuss another interesting thing from Typst's implementation: Our incremental compilation system [`comemo`][comemo].

 In WYSIWYG tools like Word and Google Docs, users are accustomed to instantly seeing the results of their edits.
-LaTeX users, in contrast, still have to wait anywhere from seconds to half a minute to see their changes reflected in the output.
+LaTeX users, in contrast, still have to wait anywhere between seconds and half a minute to see the preview for complex documents.
-While this might not be a big deal for experienced users writing structural markup, it is a big hurdle for beginners.
+While this might not be a big deal for experienced users writing structural markup, it's a big hurdle for beginners.
 And even for certified TeXperts, it hurts with experimentation and positioning adjustments.
 Have you ever compiled a document five times in a row while trying to figure out the optimal size of an image?
 This is clearly not an acceptable situation.

+I'm currently working on a modern LaTeX alternative called [Typst].
-Thus, with Typst one of our overarching goals was to provide "instant preview."
+With Typst, one of our overarching goals was to provide true "instant preview."
 Or more specifically:
 A preview whose refresh time is proportional to the size of a performed edit.
 It's fine for an initial compile of a big document to take a few seconds, but subsequent compilations after minor edits shouldn't.